Archving Employees and Handling Employees Re-joining

-To archive an employee, you may go to Employee->Management, then select the employee to be archived and click the Archive button, pick a "Reason" (either Resigned, Dismissed, Contract Ended, Retired, Retrenched or Deceased) and an "Effective Date" for the action.
+To archive an employee, you may go to Employee->Management, then select the employee to be archived and click the Archive button, then click at the Archive menu.
+Pick a "Reason" (either Resigned, Dismissed, Contract Ended, Retired, Retrenched or Deceased) and an "Effective Date" for the action.

 When an employee is archived, he / she will no longer appear in the usual query result.
 To list Archived employees in the query result, you will need to change the Status in Condition 2 of the Query Criteria (on the left panel) to either Archived, All or any of the specific archiving reasons.

 Note that archiving an employee does not automatically disable his / her Employee Web Account.
 If you do not want to let an employee who has left your organization to sign in the Employer's Portal, you will need to disable his / her Employee Web Account.

 If an archived employee (say an employee who resigned) is under active employment again (re-hired), you may go to Employee->Employment Status, search for the employee (remember to change the Status of Condition 2 of the Query Criteria to Archived), then Edit the selected employee and add a new Employment Status for him / her.
 This way the employee's historical records will all be kept intact and you will always know when the employee leaves and re-joins the organization again.

 HR.my allows you to keep track of important changes to an employee's employment.
 Besides the change in Employment Status (such as the example in the previous section), you may also keep track of Job Status changes (which affects the change of Job Position, Line Manager, Department, Branch or Level), as well as Salary Adjustment and Visa / Work Permit.